dweb-channel/PromiseOut-rust/README.md

-# promise_out: An Async Promise for Rust
+# promise_out: An Async Promise library for Rust
 promiseOut的rust版本

-[A promise](http://dist-prog-book.com/chapter/2/futures.html) is a writeable, single-assignment container, that completes a future.
-This library has two principle parts: a promise or producer that accepts a value, and a future or consumer that can be `.await`ed for the result of a promise.
+[A promise](http://dist-prog-book.com/chapter/2/futures.html) is a writeable, single-assignment container, that resolves an associated future.
+This library has two principle parts: a promise or producer that accepts a value, and a future or consumer that can be `.await`ed for that value.

-Promises are a convenient way to synchronize values and times.
+A promise is a convenient way to synchronize value and time.

+This library has three variants of promises:

+* pair, a single producer, single consumer (spsc) promise;
+* poly, a single producer, multiple consumer (spmc) promise;
+* and channel, a multiple producer, single consumer (mpsc) promise.

 ```rust
 use promise_out::{Promise, pair::Producer};